a1ternocles/SOP/README.md

 # SOP

-This assesment was done with the objective to complete the 'Data Engineer and Reporting Supervisor, Project'.

 On it, exercise was about to complete 6 taskes in order to create a professional Data Base using tools like 'Python', 'SQL' & 'Google APIs'.
 And completing the data base product using tools as 'Looker Data Studio' & 'Tableau' to give full body for the analytics of a BPO.